MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingestion-troubleshooting.md

 ---
-title: Ingestion troubleshooting with .dup-next-ingest
+title: Ingestion troubleshooting
-description: Learn how to troubleshoot your data ingestion on demand using .dup-next-ingest commands. ms.topic: reference ms.date: 12/01/2022
+description: Learn how to troubleshoot your data ingestion on demand using .dup-next-ingest and .dup-next-failed-ingest commands. ms.topic: reference ms.date: 12/01/2022
 ---

-# Ingestion troubleshooting with .dup-next-ingest
+# Ingestion troubleshooting

 Use the `.dup-next-ingest` and `.dup-next-failed-ingest` commands for on-demand troubleshooting of your data ingestion pull flow.